 Warm waters surround the Philippines, and sea-level rise as more heat is released into the atmosphere creates stronger and more frequent storms.

 The country lacks natural barriers.
-Because it is composed of 7000 plus islands, there is nothing that protects it from the sea.
-One of its most effective barriers against typhoons is its mangroves protecting the coast from storm surges and erosion.
-Sadly, deforestation has reduced its size to half the Climate Reality Project article reports.
+Nothing protects it from the sea because it comprises 7000 plus islands.
+One of its most effective barriers against typhoons is its mangroves, which protect the coast from storm surges and erosion.
+Sadly, the Climate Reality Project article reports that deforestation has reduced its size to half.

 Development factor

-The Philippine Department of Environment and Natural Resources (DENR) produce a climate change exposure map showing the climate threats and hazards for each region in the Philippines.
+The Philippine Department of Environment and Natural Resources (DENR) produced a climate change exposure map showing each region’s climate threats and hazards.

-It showed that all the regions are at risk of sea-level rise.
+It showed that all the regions are at risk of rising sea levels.
 The rate of sea-level rise in the Philippines is twice that of the global average.

 The other climate risks that the country is facing are extreme heating, extreme rainfall, disturbed water budgets, and rising ocean temperatures (The Climate Reality Project, 2016).